Easy As Cookies

 two scones, on a counter

-I developed these grapefruit scones way back in 2012 (a whole 12 years ago!), inspired by my Grapefruit Yogurt Cake and a vast quantity of grapefruit.
-It was impossible to find a recipe for scones back then that let the grapefruit shine on its own, instead of relegating it to the background.
+I developed these grapefruit scones back in 2012, inspired by Grapefruit Yogurt Cake and an abundance of grapefruit.
+At the time, it was surprisingly hard to find a recipe for scones that let the grapefruit shine on its own instead of pairing it with other flavors.

-Naturally, when we received a gift of fresh grapefruit this Christmas, these scones immediately came to mind.
-They're packed with grapefruit zest and grapefruit juice in the scone itself, and topped with a light grapefruit glaze.
-They're delightful!
+So when we received a gift of fresh grapefruit this Christmas, these scones jumped to mind.
+They're packed with zest and fresh juice for grapefruit flavor in the scone itself, and topped with a light grapefruit glaze.
+They're delightful.

 [This post contains affiliate links.
 I may make a commission for purchases made through links on this post.
 As an Amazon Associate, I earn from qualifying purchases.]